 Drinking and Wastewater Treatment Chemicals: A Global Strategic Business Report

-Key players in the marketplace include Ashland Inc, BASF SE, Buckman Laboratories International, Inc, BWA Water Additives Ltd, Calgon Carbon Corp., The Dow Chemical Company, E. I. du Pont de Nemours and Company, Kemira OYJ, Kurita Water Industries Ltd, Norit NV, Nalco, Organo Corp, Qemi International, Inc., and Solvay SA, among others.
+The market for Drinking & Wastewater Treatment Chemicals is highly fragmented in nature, and witnessed a spate of mergers, acquisitions and strategic collaborations in the last few years The market structure is broadly segregated into raw material suppliers, service providers and consulting and engineering firms.
+Key players profiled in the report include ALCAN Specialty Aluminas, Ashland Water Technologies, BASF SE, Buckman Laboratories International, Inc, BWA Water Additives UK Ltd, Calgon Carbon Corp., The Dow Chemical Company, E. I. du Pont de Nemours and Company, GE Water & Process Technologies, General Chemical Performance Products LLC, Kemira OYJ, Kurita Water Industries Ltd, Norit NV, Nalco Company, Organo Corp, Qemi International, Inc., SNF S.A.S and Solvay SA.

 The research report titled “Drinking and Wastewater Treatment Chemicals: A Global Strategic Business Report” announced by Global Industry Analysts, Inc., provides a comprehensive review of market trends, industry structure, competitive scenario, product overview, product introductions/innovations, and recent industry activity.
 The study analyzes market data and analytics in terms of value sales for regions including The United States, Canada, Japan, Europe, Asia-Pacific (excluding Japan), Middle East, and Latin America by the following segments - Corrosion- & Scale-Inhibiting Chemicals, Coagulants & Flocculants, Biocides & Disinfecting Chemicals, Filter Media & Adsorbent Chemicals, Softeners & pH Adjustors, Fluoridation Agents, and Antifoaming Agents.